-These tools and parameters are very valuable for your business because they let you find out details about your work and let you go in-depth to find out your shortcomings.
-One of these valuable elements is the S-Curve graph that finds out some of the most important details about your business.
+These tools and parameters are precious for your business because they let you find out details about your work and go in-depth to find out your shortcomings.
+One of these valuable elements is the S-Curve graph which finds out some of the most important details about your business.

 Let’s take a look.

 In project management, an s-curve is a mathematical graph or illustration that properly illustrates the appropriate cumulative data for a project or task.
-This data can cost, or man-hours plotted against time.
+This data can be the cost or man-hours plotted against time.

-Basically, the s-curve in project management terms is a graph to effectively track the progress of the project you are working on.
-This comes in very handy, because, in today’s fast-paced business culture, ensuring that the appointed budget is being spent according to schedule to fulfill all of the needs and requirements of the project.
+The s-curve in project management terms is a graph to effectively track the progress of the project you are working on.
+This comes in very handy because, in today’s fast-paced business culture, ensuring that the appointed budget is being spent according to schedule to fulfill all of the needs and requirements of the project.

 Why an ‘S’?

-During the early stages, the project is starting to unravel, and the team members are just doing the research about the industry or they are just beginning to engage in the first phase of project execution.
+During the early stages, the project is starting to unravel, and the team members are just doing research about the industry, or they are just beginning to engage in the first phase of project execution.

 As more and more progress is made, the growth suddenly starts to speed up.
-If you want to this rapid growth in the graph, it will be the middle part of the ‘s’.
+If you want to see this rapid growth in the graph, it will be the middle part of the ‘s.’
 The point which exhibits the maximum growth is called the point of inflection.
-These are the most important parts of the curve because this is the place where the growth stagnates.
+These are the most important parts of the curve because this is the place where growth stagnates.

 After passing the point of inflection, the growth plateaus and forms the upper part of the s-curve.
 This part is called the upper asymptote.
 Basically, this is the mature phase of the project.